BaDoinkVR

-BaDoinkVR is a virtual reality porn production company founded in 2006.
+BaDoinkVR is a virtual reality pornography production company founded in 2006.
 It is the AVN Awards 2018 VR Site of the Year award winner.
 Sister sites include BaDoink VIP, VRCosplayX, 18VR, RealVR, and BabeVR.
-BaDoinkVR is headquartered in Rochester, New York with satellite offices in Barcelona, Spain and Silicon Valley.
+BaDoinkVR is headquartered in Rochester, New York with satellite offices in Barcelona, Spain, and Silicon Valley.
 The company was the first to drive mass consumer trial of VR adult videos by seeding the market with 20,000 free virtual reality cardboard goggles.

 History

 Founded in 2006, BaDoink was initially launched as a premier online adult entertainment site with a proprietary technology platform.
 In 2015, the company expanded its platform and content production to focus on virtual reality with the launch of BaDoinkVR.

 The web site features 360 and 180-degree immersive videos, motion tracking and binaural audio.
-Videos on BaDoinkVR.com can be viewed with Oculus Go, Oculus Rift, PlayStation VR, HTC Vive, Samsung Gear VR and Google Cardboard with an iOS or Android smartphone using BaDoink’s VR Player, a virtual reality app that is compatible with the devices listed.
+Videos on BaDoinkVR.com can be viewed with Oculus Go, Oculus Rift, PlayStation VR, HTC Vive, Samsung Gear VR and Google Cardboard with an iOS or Android smartphone using BaDoink's VR Player, a virtual reality app that is compatible with the devices listed.

 The first videos launched by the company were in 4K resolution.
 As the industry developed, BaDoinkVR started producing higher resolution 5K videos.
 At present, their videos are shot and released in 7K resolution.
 The increase in video quality aims to keep up with the release of new headsets capable of playing high-resolution videos, like Meta Quest 2, HP Reverb G2, and Pico Neo 3 Link.

 As of early 2016, BaDoinkVR is consistently listed as one of the top three leading companies in virtual reality porn.